 Science is only beginning to understand the many ways the mind and body are related; that every thought or feeling has a reaction in the body, and that these reactions in our body then affect our mind.
 When you understand and practice managing your negative thoughts and feelings, you will feel happier and, studies show, you can actually get physically healthier.

 For more guidance and support in dealing with negative emotions and helping your loved one recover from addiction, join the Allies in Recovery member site today.
-At AiR you will find the support and expert advice you need to help your loved one into recovery.
+At Allies in Recovery you will find the support and expert advice you need to help your loved one into recovery.
 Learn more here.